Spouses & Families

-International students and scholars are eligible to apply for a New Jersey driver’s license.
-Dependents are required to follow the same requirements and procedures as students and scholars.
+Dependents are required to follow the same requirements and procedures as international students and scholars.
 The New Jersey Driver’s License application requires a social security number for people who are eligible for one.
-However, dependents (J-2’s, F-2’s, H-4’ s, and O-3’s) are not eligible to obtain a Social Security number unless they have received official work authorization (J-2’s only).
-Therefore, for driver’s license application purposes, dependents should request a letter from the Social Security Administration indicating they are not eligible for a social security number.
+However, dependents (J-2’s, F-2’s, H-4’ s, and O-3’s) are not eligible to obtain a Social Security number unless they have received official work authorization which is available to J-2’s only.
+Therefore, for driver’s license application purposes, dependents who do not have a Social Security Number should request a letter from the Social Security Administration indicating they are not eligible for a social security number.
 They can then submit this denial letter when applying for a New Jersey driver’s license.
 For more information, please view our sections on obtaining Social Security Numbers and Applying for a New Jersey Driver’s License.

 Dependents are eligible to obtain a Princeton University identification card known as a Tiger Card that will enable them to get access to all campus libraries.
 Consult with the Tiger Card Office website for more information.

 The Community Auditing Program (CAP) offers an opportunity to audit or observe a class at Princeton University for a small fee.
 Auditors may listen to the same lectures as enrolled students as observers only.
 Many CAP participants consider the program a highly valued community service since it offers many people the chance to be part of the University environment through its extensive list of courses.